morg-lind/morglind_Project/README.md

 ### Folders:
 - Starting Project:
   - Includes the original csv files of each data set used, both from a scraped source and data set found online.
-Also includes the notebooks that contain the web scraping process and the integration of the two data sets.
+Also includes the notebooks that contain the web scraping process and the cleaning crime data process.
+- Integration:
+  - Includes the notebook with the integration of the datasets along with the final csv file.
-- Codes:
+- Analysis:
-  - Includes the notebooks that show how I cleaned the data sets and the analysis of my first 2 questions for the project.
-Could not upload the merged csv file that I worked from due to the storage size.
+  - Includes the notebook with all answered analysis questions, prepped analysis CSV file, final CSV file, and another CSV filtered for are name and demographic groups.

 | Folder Name    | File | Description                                |
 |------------------|-----------|--------------------------------------------|